bharath5673/ros_ws/src/test_navigation_stack/README.md

 ##  Commander API
-The Commander API provides a set of functions that enable the robot to perform navigation tasks such as setting the robot's initial pose, setting a goal position, and canceling a navigation task
+The Commander API provides a set of functions that enable the robot to perform navigation tasks such as setting the robot's initial pose, setting a goal position, and canceling a navigation task in one single run ;)